 Unlike methadone, Vivitrol is not a controlled substance, meaning it can’t be abused and there is no black market for it.
 It wasn’t until researchers created an injectable, long-acting version that clinical studies showed the drug’s promise.
 Vivitrol has been tested in a six-month double-blind study, where people who used Vivitrol with counseling to treat alcoholism had a more significant reduction in the number of relapses, and more time spent abstinent from alcohol.

 Many side effects can occur from taking Vivitrol, and it isn’t the right drug for everyone.
 There significant risks associated with taking Vivitrol, such as risking a future overdose, or have a severe allergic reaction to the shot.
 There is also a range of minor adverse side effects to be aware of.
 These include but are not limited to:

 - difficulty having an orgasm

 As with any recovery treatment medication, many scientists and psychiatrists caution against labeling Vivitrol as a magic bullet or overstating its efficacy.
 It’s not the sole factor that can decide the outcome of treatment.
 However, taking the shot monthly can be extremely helpful for those facing daily cravings for opioids or alcohol.
 In one study conducted over 6-months, patients were given monthly injections of Vivitrol along with counseling against a different group taking a placebo with counseling.
-Patients were given drug tests to ensure they were not mixing substances.
 Though many participants did drop out of treatment, 36% of those in the Vivitrol group succeeded in total abstinence from opioids, compared with 23% in those treated with a placebo injection.

-Vivitrol can help, but is not the sole solution.
-It takes enrolling in an accredited rehabilitation facility, with rehabilitation programs that combine counseling, psycho-therapeutic work and medication in order to help a person move forward in their recovery process.
+Vivitrol can help but is not the sole solution.
+It takes enrolling in an accredited rehabilitation facility, with rehabilitation programs that combine counseling, psycho-therapeutic work, and medication to help a person move forward in their recovery process.